 The zero-crossing detection also has an associated timeout register, ZXTOUT.
-This unsigned, 12-bit register is decremented (1 LSB) every 160/MCLK sec.
-The register is reset to its user programmed, full-scale value every time a zero crossing is detected on the voltage channel.
+This unsigned, 12-bit register is decremented (1 LSB) every 160/MCLK seconds.
+The register is reset to its user-programmed full-scale value every time a zero crossing is detected on the voltage channel.
 The default power-on value in this register is 0xFFF.
-If the internal register decrements to 0 before a zero crossing is detected in the Interrupt Status Register 3 SFR (MIRQSTH, 0xDE), and the ZXTO bit in the Interrupt Enable Register 3 SFR (MIRQENH, 0xDB) is set, the 8052 core has a pending ADE interrupt.
+If the internal register decrements to 0 before a zero crossing is detected in the Interrupt Status 3 SFR

+(MIRQSTH, 0xDE) and the ZXTO bit in the Interrupt Enable 3 SFR (MIRQENH, 0xDB) is set, the 8052 core has a pending ADE interrupt.

 The ADE interrupt stays active until the ZXTO status bit is cleared (see the Energy Measurement Interrupts section).

-The ZXOUT register (Address 0x11) can be written or read by the user (see the Energy Measurement Register List section).
-The resolution of the register is 160/MCLK sec per LSB.
-Thus, the maximum delay for an interrupt is $0.16 \sec (128/MCLK \times 2^{12})$ when MCLK = 4.096 MHz.
+The ZXTOUT register (Address 0x11) can be written to or read from the 8052 by the user (see the energy measurement register list in Table 30).
+The resolution of the register is 160/MCLK seconds per LSB.
+Thus, the maximum delay for an interrupt is 0.16 sec $(1/MCLK \times 2^{12})$ when MCLK = 4.096 MHz.

-Figure 43 shows the mechanism of the zero-crossing timeout detection when the line voltage stays at a fixed dc level for more than CLKIN/ $160 \times ZXTOUT$ sec.
+Figure 43 shows the mechanism of the zero-crossing timeout detection when the line voltage stays at a fixed dc level for more than MCLK/160 × ZXTOUT seconds.